bseverns/seedBox/docs/roadmaps/seed_system.md

 All four paths flow through `AppState::primeSeeds`, so reseeding from the Seed page or a MIDI hook stays deterministic.
 Locked seeds keep their previous genome no matter which source we pivot to.
+When you want to pull the training wheels off, flip the **Seed Prime Bypass** toggle (Alt on the SETTINGS page or `SEED_PRIME_BYPASS=1`) so only the focused slot gets a genome and every other slot stays intentionally empty — a good lab trick for showing students how the reseed gate alone repopulates the table.【F:src/app/AppState.cpp†L893-L908】

 ## Momentary live-capture button (short sample bank jams)